mrdefenestrator/gitops-demo/README2.md

 ### Infrastructure

-- Demonstrate bootstrapping to AWS EKS cluster rather than just Kind
+- Demonstrate bootstrapping to AWS EKS cluster instead of Kind
 - Demonstrate ingress controller binding to AWS ELB

 ### Monitoring

-- Implement readiness and liveness probes for filewcount workload
+- Implement readiness and liveness probes for filewcount Pods
-- Implement log scraping any analysis (elastic stack?)
+- Implement log scraping and analysis (elastic stack?)
+- Implement alerting from any/all sources (metrics, logs, events)
 - Implement Kubernetes Dashboard

 ### Scalability

-- cluster-autoscaler implementation
+- Implement cluster-autoscaler to automatically increase number of nodes in the cluster according to Kubernetes scheduling needs
-- Implement metrics on filewcount workload
+- Implement metrics on filewcount workload, to get detailed insight into application performance
-- Implement prometheus adapter to support custom metrics
+- Implement prometheus adapter to support custom metrics of workload (instead of cpu and memory metrics which are available for all pods)
-- Update HorizontalPodAutoscaler to use custom metrics
+- Update HorizontalPodAutoscaler to use the workload's custom metrics for more accurate and efficient scaling